facelessuser/coloraide/docs/src/markdown/gamut.md

 # Gamut Mapping

-Many color spaces are designed in such a way that they can only represent colors accurately within a specific range.
+Many color spaces are designed in such a way that they represent a specific range of colors.
+This is often done to target specific display types or mediums.
+The monitor you are reading this on can likely display millions of colors, but there are still colors it is not capable of displaying.
+So color spaces are often designed to represent such mediums, to make it easy for authors and artists to know exactly where those color boundaries are.
+This range of colors that a color space is designed for is called a color gamut.

-This range in which a color can accurately be represented is known as the color gamut.
-While some color spaces are theoretically unbounded, there are many that are designed with distinct ranges.
+There are some color spaces that are theoretically unbounded, and even some color spaces that are bounded but can actually still give meaningful data if extended, but often, when it comes time to display a color, paint an a product, print a book, the actual colors are limited to what that device or process can handle.

 The sRGB and Display P3 color spaces are both RGB color spaces, but they actually can represent a different amount of colors.
 Display P3 has a wider gamut and allows for greener greens and redder reds, etc. In the image below, we show